We believe you deserve the highest possible levels of service, security and protection when we collect and use your personal information.

 Recording of communications

-All calls, emails and LiveChat conversations to and from us are recorded and monitored so we can check the quality of the service we provide, and we may use the recordings for employee training.
-We may also share the recordings with third party organisations to help us combat fraud and money laundering.
+All calls, emails and LiveChat conversations to and from us are recorded and monitored so we can check the quality of the service we provide, to resolve queries or issues, for regulatory purposes and we may use the recordings for employee training.
+We may also share the recordings with third party organisations to help us combat fraud and money laundering